Sean Murphy Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in the league.
+- The Cubs' 4.15 team ERA ranks 15th across all league pitching staffs.

-- The Cubs have a 4.14 team ERA that ranks 15th across all MLB pitching staffs.
+- The Cubs allow the sixth-fewest home runs in baseball (173 total, 1.1 per game).

-- Cubs pitchers combine to surrender 171 home runs (1.1 per game), the fifth-fewest in the league.
+- In his most recent time out on Friday against the Colorado Rockies, the righty tossed six scoreless innings while surrendering four hits.

-- In his last time out on Wednesday, the lefty tossed three innings against the Pittsburgh Pirates, giving up six earned runs while surrendering eight hits.
+- The 31-year-old has amassed a 5.24 ERA and 8.4 strikeouts per nine innings in 28 games this season, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.